 Understand the Context

 Consider the context of the measurement.
-For instance, if you're measuring the length of a room for interior design purposes, a slight rounding might be acceptable.
-However, if you're working on a technical project that requires precise measurements, avoid rounding until the final step.
+In real terms, for instance, if you're measuring the length of a room for interior design purposes, a slight rounding might be acceptable.
+Still, if you're working on a technical project that requires precise measurements, avoid rounding until the final step.

 Double-Check Your Work